The 3 AM Phone Call Every Business Owner Dreads

 It’s 3:15 AM.
 Your phone vibrates on the nightstand.
 It’s your Head of IT, and their voice is shaking.
 "Everything is locked.
 The servers, the cloud backups, even the VOIP phones.
 There’s a note on every screen.
 They want $500,000 in Bitcoin by Friday, or they start leaking employee SSNs."

-This isn't a scene from a movie; it’s a Tuesday morning for a growing number of mid-sized businesses in US.
+This isn't a scene from a movie; it’s a reality for a growing number of mid-sized U.S. businesses.
 In 2026, ransomware isn't just a "virus", it’s a highly coordinated, AI-driven corporate execution.

-With ransomware attacks increasing 87% over the last two years, the game has changed.
+Ransomware volume and sophistication continue to climb year over year.
 Attackers are no longer "spraying and praying."
-They are using Generative AI (GenAI) to craft hyper-personalized attacks that bypass traditional security and fool even your most cautious employees.
+They use Generative AI (GenAI) to craft hyper-personalized attacks that bypass traditional security and fool even cautious employees.

 Understanding the New Wave: How AI-Powered Ransomware Works